 This park totals 4.97 acres and contains a junior baseball field, softball field, and playground.
-It is located in the Jefferson Park community, right at the juncture of Austin and Foster Avenues.
+It is located in the Jefferson Park Community Area, right at the juncture of Austin and Foster Avenues.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Dunham Park.